 Experience, Skills, and Personality

 Some employers prefer someone who has experience as a Personal Assistant, while others prefer individuals who have extensive experience in the entertainment or music business.
-However, some may just want someone who can demonstrate that they can do the job necessary.
+However, some may just want someone who can demonstrate that they can do the job well.

 Unions and Associations

-The Association of Celebrity Personal Assistants (ACPA), will have information on this type of job.
+The Association of Celebrity Personal Assistants (ACPA) will have information on this type of job.

 Suggestions for Getting Started